kev-thomas/math4610/assn1/README.md

 ### Output:

+With the driver code, I ran the python module in the command line as shown below:

 ```shell
 % python3 task1.py
 1.3697495288568338e-13
 ```

+The returned result is close to 0, which indicates that we're on the right track to being able to find the root using the fixed point method.

 ## Task 2

+For this task, I modified my original function to output a table when you pass `verbose=True` to the function (the verbose parameter is false by default).

 ### Code (`task2.py`):

+#### `find_root` method:
 ```py
 import sys
 import numpy as np